quanvuong/TD3/README.md

 1. trange from the tqdm package is used to display progress bar
 2. torch.set_num_threads(1)
+3. Use tensorboardX to visualize evaluation performance during training

 ### Usage
 The paper results can be reproduced exactly by running: